Maimun54/Maimun54/README.md

 ### Hi there 👋, I'm Maimun Islam
-####  Web Developer & Wordpress expert
+####  Font-End Developer & Wordpress expert

 Thanks for visiting my profile!
 First, take my sincere respect.
-I m an expert in WordPress theme customization & WordPress problem-solving.
-Again I,m an expert in below web languages HTML, CSS, JAVASCRIPT, JQUERY, and BOOTSTRAP, PHP #I'm not limited To an expert in WordPress I'm also an expert on Facebook marketing Please, contact me before placing the order.
+I'm an expert in WordPress theme customization & WordPress problem-solving.
+Again I'm an expert in below web languages HTML, CSS, JAVASCRIPT, REACT, and BOOTSTRAP, MongoDB #I'm not limited To an expert in WordPress I'm also an expert on Facebook marketing Please, contact me before placing the order.

-Skills: REACT / JS / HTML / CSS/ PHP
+Skills: REACT / JS / HTML / CSS/ MongoDB

 - 🔭 I’m currently working on Youtube
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning MongoDB
 - 👯 I’m looking to collaborate on GitHub
 - 🤔 I’m looking for help with WordPress learners
 - 💬 Ask me about Web Development & WordPress